 Guest line-up for this week's RTE Late Late Show revealed

-Host Ryan Tubridy will be joined tomorrow night (Friday April 8) by one of Ireland's most popular comedians, Dara Ó Briain, who will talk about his current comedy tour 'So...
+Host Ryan Tubridy will be joined tonight by one of Ireland's most popular comedians, Dara Ó Briain, who will talk about his current comedy tour 'So...
 Where Were We?' and his delight at being back on stage after two years of absence.

 Marty Morrissey will also join Ryan to discuss why 2022 is a major experiment for the GAA, and to thank clubs and counties around Ireland for their overwhelming support following the passing of his late mother, Peggy.